 It really depends on how you want to store them!
 Bagels can last 2-7 days at room temperature if stored in a bread bag.
 Or, they can last 3-4 months if stored in the freezer.

 Yes, absolutely!
-All you need to do is pre-slice your bagel, place them in a resealable bag, then place them in the freezer.
+All you need to do is pre-slice your bagels, place them in a resealable bag, and store them in the freezer.

-Typically, bagels will last 2-4 days if left out on the counter.
+Typically, bagels will last 2-4 days if left out on the counter at room temperature.
 However, if stored properly, many bagels, depending on the brand, will last closer to 7 days.

 Bagels will easily stale in the refrigerator.
 So, in order to make them last, it's best to freeze the bagels.
 You can easily reheat frozen bagels in the toaster so they taste brand new.

 Simply said - skip the fridge for storing bagels.